Nanjing Marathon: 2017

 A total of 28,000 participants entered for the competition this year.
 The marathon started at Nanjing Olympic Sports Center in 15 October 7:30AM.
 The runners from Kenya with a win in 2:20:27 of the full-marathon.

 2018

 A total of 28,000 participants entered for the competition this year.
 The marathon started at Nanjing Olympic Sports Center in 4 November 7:30AM.
 In order to encourage China's runners to participate this year, the organizer specially added the "China Athlete's Record Breaking Award".
 Any China's runner who participates in the full-marathon event, as long as it breaks the record from 2014 to 2017 announced by the Chinese Marathon platform, will receive a prize of $20,000.

 2019

 A total of 28,000 participants entered for the competition this year.

 2020

-A total of 10,000 participants entered for the competition this year, because of the COVID-19.
+A total of 10,000 participants entered for the competition this year, because of COVID-19.
 The marathon started at Nanjing Olympic Sports Center in 29 November 7:30AM.